Why is the skin on my feet and legs so dry?

 In some cases, a patient's pain is so great, surgery appears to be their only choice.
 Surgery, in my opinion, should be a last choice option for deformed toes and bunions.
 If they are not causing you pain, just be sure your toes and the width of your foot have enough room without rubbing.
 Finding a shoe with a wider or high toe box is far easier, less expensive, and less painful than surgery, especially if you are no more happy or comfortable after surgery.
 There are also many kinds of pads, and padding that I would suggest you try, before suffering with the pain, or opting for surgery.

 Based on my experience, I find every 8-10 weeks for people 70 years of age and older, to be about right.
 As adults get older, toenail growth generally slows down.
 This is in part, due to reduced circulation.
-It is common for folks who go to a podiatrist for toenail trimming, to go every 10 to 12 weeks, as the patients' insurance will pay for the care no more often than that.
-For those who can get it covered by insurance, I advise to take advantage of that benefit if you can.
+It is common for folks who go to a podiatrist for toenail trimming, to go every 10 to 12 weeks, as the patient'ss insurance will pay for the care no more often than that.
+For those who can get it covered by insurance, I advise you to take advantage of that benefit if you can.
 Some people want and need routine foot care more often.
 Nurses certified in high-risk foot care are more than capable of providing care that does not require the medical intervention or diagnosis of a doctor.
 Toenail trimming, reduction of thick toenails, callouses and corns, freeing ingrown toenails (if not infected), are all tasks well-suited for a certified foot care nurse.
 Expedient scheduling of appointments within 1-2 weeks of your call, and compassionate, thorough care in the privacy of your own home is what sets out service apart.